 The value of Cross's older ink pens varies as widely as its contemporary line of pens; seeing as we're not necessarily the authority on old pens, you might instead check out Collectors Weekly or other vintage sellers market.

-How do you date an old cross pen?
+How do you date an old Cross pen?

-Dating a Cross pen can be a bit of an adventure; the simplest way to do it is is to check the user manual and see if the year of manufacture is printed somewhere within it.
+Dating a Cross pen can be a bit of an adventure; the simplest way to do it is to check the user manual and see if the year of manufacture is printed somewhere within it.
 These are often kept under the satin lining in the pen box.